mohamed-mfarag/terraform-provider-qnap/docs/index.md

 page_title: "qnap Provider"
 subcategory: ""
 description: |-
   Use the QNAP provider to interact with the QNAP NAS Container Station resources and data sources.
+Start multiple resource operation with parallelism=1 and increase from there to reach the limit your NAS can handle safely
 ---

 # qnap Provider

 Use the QNAP provider to interact with the QNAP NAS Container Station resources and data sources.
+Start multiple resource operation with parallelism=1 and increase from there to reach the limit your NAS can handle safely

 ## Example Usage